Bidding combinatorial games: Do all feasible outcomes appear?

+Thus, when Left has the marker, Right would not benefit by instead outbidding Left.
+Similarly when Right has the marker Left will not benefit by instead outbidding Right.
+This proves the claim.\\

-The intuition of the construction is as follows: We may assume that a dominating player overbids the other player whenever they face a threat of an imminent loss.
+Now we can go ahead with the construction of the game forms $G^L$ and $G^R$, satisfying ~\eqref{eq:reducedgame}, instead of $G$ satisfying \eqref{eq:game}.
+The intuition of the construction is as follows: We may assume that a dominating player outbids the other player whenever they face a threat of an imminent loss.
 We will design terminal threats, i.e. options to the game $0$, for those instances, where a currently non-dominating player must win the game.
-Such threats will eventually flip the dominating player, and at this point we wish to let the player who must win terminate the game.
-However, it may happen that the dominating player flips simultaneously in both game sequences, say those initiated by the respective Left starting budgets $p\ge a+1$ and $p'\le a$.
-In this case, we cannot yet let the currently dominating player, say Left, have a terminating option, but we will rely on Lemma~\ref{lem:onemore}.
-Namely the game will proceed, with Left, who is now dominating, facing terminal threats.
-She must overbid Right, until at least one of the bidding sequences flips the dominating player.
+Such threats will eventually flip the dominating player, and at this point we wish to let the player who must win, terminate the game.
+However, it may happen that the dominating player flips simultaneously in both game sequences, say those initiated by the respective Left starting budgets $p'\ge a$ and $p\le a-1$.
+In this case, we cannot yet let the currently dominating player, say Left, have a terminating option, but we will rely on Lemma~\ref{lem:terminate}.
+The game will proceed with Left, who is now dominating, facing terminal threats.
+She must outbid Right, until at least one of the bidding sequences flips the dominating player.
 If exactly one sequence flips, then we terminate the game, and otherwise, repeat.
-Indeed Lemma~\ref{lem:onemore} assures that this process will finish in a finite number of steps.
+Indeed Lemma~\ref{lem:terminate} assures that this process will finish in a finite number of steps.
+Moreover it also assures that, after termination, Left will be the dominating player in the sequence starting with Left budget $p'\geq a$ and Right will be the dominating player in the sequence starting with Left budget $p\leq a-1$.
 See Figure~\ref{fig:G0} for an example of such a constructed game tree.

-Let us now detail the construction, given the tipping point parameter $a$, when Left holds the marker, from some short form $(a,\cdot)$.
-Let $G_0=G^L$.
-We will describe a pair of sequences $(p_i)$ and $(p'_i)$ of monetary Left-budgets, starting with $p=p_0$, $p'=p'_0$, as in \eqref{eq:pp'}, while we define a sequence of followers, $(G_i)$, of $G$, depending on the tipping point $a$ alone.\\